nicholasmr/specfab/docs/cpo-dynamics.md

     The normalized DDRX decay rate $\Gamma/\Gamma_0 = D - \langle D \rangle$ is an orientation dependent field that favors nucleation (orientation/mass production) in the directions where the resolved basal-plane shear stress is maximal, and orientation/mass decay elsewhere.

-    The below figure ([code in repository](https://github.com/nicholasmr/specfab/tree/main/demo/ddrx-decayrate)) shows the normalized decay rate for the three modes of deformation considered (for details see [Rathmann and Lilien, 2021](https://doi.org/10.1017/jog.2021.88)):
+    The the normalized decay rate for the three modes of deformation considered are:

     ![](https://raw.githubusercontent.com/nicholasmr/specfab/main/demo/ddrx-decayrate/ddrx-decayrate.png){: style="width:600px"}

 ### Example

 ```python
 import numpy as np
 from specfabpy import specfabpy as sf